wyliodrinstudio/WyliodrinSTUDIO/docs/source/extension.rst

 .. image:: images/menu.png
 	:align: center

-If clicked, it opens a help menu including  some topics registered using the **registerMenuItem** function:
+If clicked, it opens a help menu including  some topics registered using the **registerMenuItem** function.
+The parameters of this function are:

 .. list-table::
+	:widths: 17 55 15 7

+	* - Property title
+	  - Description
+	  - Required / Optional
+	  - Default value
 	* - *name*
 	  - element label, registered as a string that will be translated as the menu item name
+	  - required
+	  - \-
 	* - *priority*
-	  - element priority in the list with all menu items; hte item with the lowest priority is to the left
+	  - element priority in the list with all menu items; the item with the lowest priority is to the left
+	  - required
+	  - \-
 	* - *component*
 	  - the vue component attached to the current item
+	  - required
+	  - \-
 	* - *options*
 	  - additional options
+	  - optional
+	  - {}

-An example of use, which registers the item *'New Menu Item'*
+An example of use, which registers the item *'New Menu Item'*, that will display a notification when opened:

 .. code-block:: javascript

 	registerMenuItem ('WORKSPACE_NEW_MENU_ITEM', 10, () => showNotification('You registered a new menu item!', 'success'));

+|

-The items registered in the menu are:
+The items currently registered in the menu are:

 **Wyliodrin API**: opens a new window with the API documentation

-**Resistor color code**: a dialog with the color code of a resistor
+**Resistor color code**: dialog with the color code of a resistor

-**Send feedback**: a dialog where you can write a feedback, having a printscreen attached
+**Send feedback**: dialog where you can write a feedback, having a printscreen attached

 **Use Advanced/Simple Mode**: switch between the simple and advanced (more functionalities included) mode.

-**About**: dialog with a short description about the application
+**About**: dialog with a short description of the application

 .. image:: images/menuitems.png
 	:align: center